course-details-portlet

 Further on evaluation

-There will be compulsory projects, of which one will be evaluated and counts towards the total grade (20 %).
-There will be a digital exam at the end of the semester (80 %).
+There will be compulsory projects, one of which will be evaluated and count towards the final grade (40 %).
+There will be a digital exam at the end of the semester (60 %).
 The re-sit examination (in August) may be changed from written to oral.

 In the case that the student receives an F/fail as a final grade after both ordinary and re-sit exam, the student must retake the course in its entirety.
 Submitted work that counts towards the final grade will also have to be retaken.
 For more information about grading and evaluation, see «Teaching methods and activities».